jimbojw/karmarank/content/12-conclusion-the-clear-pill.md

 Think of it this way: You are like a CPU.
 You are optimized for serial, logical, heavy-lift computation.
 To you, "politics" (rendering the social graphics) feels slow and inefficient.
 But you _can_ do it.
 You can run the simulation.
 It might take more effort, but you can execute the code.

 The "Political Animals" in your org?
-They are GPUs.
+They are like GPUs.
 They render the social graphics instantly and effortlessly.
 But ask them to run the logic?
 Ask them to build the complex architecture?
-They crash.
+They struggle.

 Once you accept that social dynamics are learnable skills rather than character flaws, you become a **Full-Stack Human**.
 You become a creature that can build the value _and_ sell the value.
 There is no ceiling for that archetype.